emmano/Scopes/README.md

 ### TODO
 Tons of refactoring.
 Kittens are currently dying due to some code on the `ScopeProcessor` class.

-Add a parameter to `@Scope` that allows passing an `Classes[]` to be injected on the `BaseActivity`.
+Add a parameter to `@DaggerScope` that allows passing an `Classes[]` to be injected on the `BaseActivity`.
 Right now, only `Retrofit` services can be injected.
 You can currently add these dependencies to your version of `ActivityModule`, add the corresponding `@Injects` and `extends` your version of `MainActivity` to get regular `Objects` other than `retrofitServices` injected.
 It is hacky and nasty, I know.

 ###Installation
 Just add the dependency to your `build.gradle`: